Zaki-1052/Yeast_MSA/README.md

 6. Analyzing functional impacts of variants in the ergosterol pathway genes
 7. Investigating network relationships between core pathway genes and affected neighboring genes
 8. Characterizing purifying selection and adaptive mechanisms at the gene level
+9. Correlating genomic findings with biochemical adaptations in sterol profiles
+10. Understanding the hierarchical conservation architecture in essential pathways

 ## Experimental Design